ayohana/twenty-questions/README.md

 ## About

-**An application that implements a yes/no guessing game called "20 Questions."**  This app aims to apply the developer's knowledge on binary trees into practice.
+**A web application that implements a yes/no guessing game called "20 Questions."**  This app aims to apply the developer's knowledge on binary trees into practice.

 ## How To Install